Vituriano/HelloWorld_OpenCV/README.md

 Holiday project to make a pilula for my squad in CITi.
 This project run in a docker container and detect objects with OpenCV in C++.

 # Run Project in your machine
-1- Run de command bellow and waiting a many seconds:
+1- Run the command bellow and waiting a many seconds:
 ```sh
 make build
 ```